Tito Mboweni: A gifted, trailblazing leader with a sense of humour

 I got a unique insight into the job on the night Mboweni arrived at my Johannesburg home for dinner.

 Inside, over red wine, Mboweni told me of his first days at the Afrikaner-dominated Reserve Bank, where he was treated with suspicion by the majority white workforce.
-He said he was going to a conference on balance of payments and decided he needed to brush up his study on the subject.
+He said he was going to a conference on balance of payments and decided he needed to brush up on the subject.

 He asked the librarian for books on the topic: soon there was a nasty rumour circulating around the Reserve Bank: “The country’s in trouble; the governor doesn’t know about balance of payments!”